long-1602/Ohio-State-Assignments/README.md

 # Ohio-State-Assignments
-These are some of the data analytics assignemnts I completed for my astrohpysics courses using python.
+These are some of the data analytics assignments I completed for my astrohpysics courses using python.